 The Indigenous Education Program here at Highland Secondary is available Monday to Friday during regular school hours and is open to all students of Indigenous ancestry (First Nations, Metis, or Inuit) and this ancestry can be determined on a voluntary basis through self-identification and includes Status, Non-Status, Metis or Inuit Ancestry and may extend several generations back in your family history.
 As a hub for intercultural connection and reconciliation, we are fully inclusive, and we welcome all non-Indigenous students as well.

-Highland Indigenous Student Council
+Highland Indigenous Student Leadership/Council

-The council has been engaged in fundraising and helping to bring awareness to Indigenous issues that our students face.
+Our leadership group has been engaged in fundraising and helping to bring awareness to Indigenous issues that our students and families face.
 Some of the activities have included cultural awareness days, leadership at school wide assemblies, fundraising through

 concession sales and other work, advocating for Indigenous students and cultural activities, supporting elders in the community, supporting the Red Dress, Moosehide Campaigns, Cultural Camps, promoting cultural pride and creating an inclusive setting for all students.